HazardJ/Repository/NDA/Source.md

 6.Ti=No Representations Made.

-6.sec={Recipient} acknowledges that neither {Discloser}, nor any of its representatives, in the course of providing the {Confidential Information} is making any representation or warranty (express or implied) as to the accuracy or completeness of the information, and {Recipient} assumes full responsibility for all conclusions derived from the information.  {Recipient} will be entitled to, and will, rely solely on representations and warranties made in a definitive {Agreement}, if any, relating to the Relationship.
+6.sec={Recipient} acknowledges that neither {Discloser}, nor any of its representatives, in the course of providing the {Confidential Information} is making any representation or warranty (express or implied) as to the accuracy or completeness of the information, and {Recipient} assumes full responsibility for all conclusions derived from the information.  {Recipient} will be entitled to, and will, rely solely on representations and warranties made in a definitive {Agreement}, if any, relating to the {Relationship}.

 7.Ti=No Reverse Engineering.